netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

 ## Terraform provider for Citrix BLX
 Citrix has developed a custom Terraform provider for automating [Citrix BLX](https://docs.citrix.com/en-us/citrix-adc-blx/current-release.html) deployments and configurations.
 Using [Terraform](https://www.terraform.io), you can [deploying and configure a Citrix ADC BLX](https://www.youtube.com/watch?v=3hNWfRKidNI).

-Learn more about Citrix ADC BLX Automation [here](https://github.com/citrix/terraform-provider-citrixadc)
+To configure a Citrix ADC BLX after it's deployed, the CitrixADC Terraform module can be used.
+[Link](https://github.com/citrix/terraform-provider-citrixadc)

 **Important note: The provider is not able to read remote state of the deployed BLX.**